fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADMSGroup.md

 ```

 ### -MembershipRuleProcessingState
-This parameter indicates the rule processing state.
+Specifies the rule processing state.
+The acceptable values for this parameter are:

+* On.
+Process the group rule.
-Set this to "Paused" to stop processing the group's rule.
+* Paused.
+Stop processing the group rule.
-The members list will remain unchanged.
+The members list remains unchanged.
-Set this to "On" to process the rule.

 ```yaml
 Type: String